 Annual CO₂ reduction: 106 t CO2e (on average)

-Thanks to this carbon offset project, the Gelliner Bruch moorland in Mecklenburg-Western Pomerania can be restored to its natural state.
+Thanks to this climate protection project, the Gelliner Bruch moorland in Mecklenburg-Western Pomerania can be restored to its natural state.
 This will result in a significant decrease in the quantity of greenhouse gases emitted into the atmosphere.
 However, it's not just the climate that will benefit but biodiversity, too, especially the local bird-life, since marsh and wetlands are crucial areas for them to shelter and breed in.

 In their natural state, moors have enormous carbon storage potential.
 During the last century, 95 per cent of the moorland in Germany was made "arable" for peat extraction, agriculture and forestry, meaning that it was drained using a system of canals and ditches.
 "Dead" moorland, i.e. drained, dry moorland soil, emits huge quantities of greenhouse gases, because the carbon reserves are laid bare, oxidised and released into the atmosphere continuously and on a large scale.
 With more than 40 million tonnes of CO2 emitted annually, drained moorland soil accounts for 40 per cent of all agricultural greenhouse gas emissions in Germany.
 Rewetting moors is therefore an important local contribution to global climate protection.